jwne/IGUtils/README.md

 You must NOT:
 * claim the Code as your own
-* remove any notice that the Code/Plugin is by me (Including Text in Resource Packs)
+* remove any notice that the Code/Plugin is by me

 ==========